joren485/blog/_posts/2022-10-23-aur-packages-expired-domains.md

 | CRC32   | 16        | 0.02% |

 ### A Proof-of-Concept Package Hijack
-Now that we have found vulnerable packages, we will perform a proof-of-concept attack to show how such an attack would work.
+Now that we four vulnerable packages, we will perform a proof-of-concept attack to show how such an attack would work.
 We anonymized the package name and domain by `vulnerable-package` and `vulnerable-package.org`, respectively.

 **Disclaimer:** _I understand that the applied anonymization is not strong and anyone that wants to find the vulnerable package will find it.
 I decided to publish this proof-of-concept attack, because: (a) it shows that this attack is possible on real-world packages, (b) package information is public and anybody that wants to find similarly vulnerable packages can do so, (c) the package is by definition broken and unused and (d) I notified the AUR by sending deletion requests._